isomerpages/cpib-corp-old/_about-corruption/2a-public-sector.md

 <style>
 /*--------------------------------------------------------------
-ALYSSA: START OF Resources PAGE CARDS FLEXBOX LAYOUT AND STYLES
+ALYSSA: START OF Public Sector PAGE CARDS FLEXBOX LAYOUT AND STYLES
 --------------------------------------------------------------*/

-/* refrain from using pure img selector as it changes the MSE logo size */
+/* refrain from using pure img selector as it changes the logo size */
-#resources-container > section > div > a > img {
+#public-container > section > div > a > img {
 	display: block;
 	border: 0;
 	width: 100%;